Laura is a technical writer. She enjoys playing the piano, traveling, fine art, and making jewelry.

-With this method, which takes much longer than the others, you get multiple credit because it not only cleans but also polishes.
+With this method, which takes much longer than the others, you get extra credit because it not only cleans but also polishes.
 If you need to polish scratches out of small pieces of chain mail as well as clean it, nothing beats a rock tumbler.

 - Simply place the item(s) in the tumbler along with other stainless steel pieces or raw rings or stainless steel shotgun pellets (the tumbler should be about 1/2 to 2/3 full), close the lid, and run the tumbler without water or grit of any kind.

 - Check the progress every hour or two by washing your sample pieces in dish soap and water and drying it.

 - Keep tumbling until you get the scratches out and the dirt off.
 Tip: If you wish, you can use a tumbling medium such as baking soda or crushed walnut shells to speed up the cleaning process.
 I occasionally use baking soda, but usually just run it through dry.

 - When you are done, use a fine-screened sieve and, over the kitchen sink or outdoors, pour out the contents of the tumbler.
 Start separating out the piece of armor from the tumbling medium(s) you used--gunshot, walnuts, etc. Don't worry about baking soda; it washes away easily with a little water.

 - Which takes us to the final step: Wash the piece of cleaned, shined, but filthy chain mail in liquid dish soap and warm water.
 (Your hands will welcome this step, too.)
 Now all that's left is to clean the tumbling media for the next time and any other messes you made.